fries-git/PythonAI/README.md

 # PythonAI
 A python AI bot in discord using Ollama.
 To utilize this, view the comments in the Python file, or read a summary here.

-To start, install Ollama and install the bot youd like to use by typing it in the terminal. (something like `ollama run llama3.3`).
+To start, install Ollama and install the bot you'd like to use by typing it in the terminal.
+(Something like `ollama run llama3.3`)
 Once it loads, close the terminal window so it stops the bot.
+(Make sure the Ollama app is still running.)
 Next, create a bot with all possible intents.
 Grab the token and put it in the botkey variable.
 On the Oauth page, only check the bot tab.